 How could Abraham have done this?
 He trusted God's ability to raise the dead.
-He knew that this was the promised son, and that not even death could undo God's promise.
+He knew that this was the promised son, and that not

 We modern "believers," on the other hand, imagine that mere unbelief can dash God's plans.
 Our faith in God is nowhere near ridiculous.
 No, it is not even normal.